holly-cummins/meme-generator/README.md

 ./mvnw package -Pnative -Dmaven.repo.local=/maven/repository/
 ```

-Execute your native executable with: `./target/meme-generator-1.0.0-SNAPSHOT-runner "hello" "world"`
+Execute your native executable with: `./target/meme-generator-1.0.0-SNAPSHOT-runner "say hello world"`
+Another good invocation is `./target/meme-generator-1.0.0-SNAPSHOT-runner "i had cake" cat`

 You can then run `open meme.jpg` on the local machine to see the output.
+Keep it open in the IDE and it will update when new memes are generated.

 ## Running the application in dev mode